 Both bank accounts support eBill.
 Neon has supported eBill since December 2019, while we had to wait until March 2022 to get eBill support in Zak.
 But now, they are both on the same level.

 Neon is available in French, German, Italian, and English.
 On the other hand, Zak is not available in English.
 So, if you do not speak any of the national languages of Switzerland, you may have issues with Zak.

 Extra Features – Zak vs Neon

-We can also take a look at some extra features of Zak vs Neon.
+We can also look at some extra features of Zak vs Neon.

-Both banks offer a similar feature to send money directly to other users of the service.
+Both banks offer a similar feature to send money directly to other users.
 With Neon, you can send money directly to your contacts.
 And with Zak, you can use the Zak Illico service to send money to other users.

 For extra features, Zak is slightly better than Neon.
-However, most of these features will only be useful if you know other people who use the application.
-If you do not know anybody using Zak, these additional features will not be helpful at all.
+However, most of these features will only be useful if you know others using the application.
+If you do not know anybody using Zak, these additional features will not be helpful.

-And if you do not use a feature, it is useless for you.
-So when you are comparing bank accounts, you should only compare the features you are going to use.
+And if you do not use a feature, it is useless.
+So, when comparing bank accounts, you should only compare the features you will use.